Prepared by Flip the 14.

 - Consult the School Administration about your plans and work with them to make it a success for all involved.
 This is especially important if anyone not affiliated with the school will be on or near school property on the day of action.
 Remember, their top priority is the safety of their students.

 - Take note of the time.
-This is advertised as a 17 minute action, although the practical ability of sticking with that exact timeline will vary widely by district.
+The walkouts are scheduled to being at 10am, and most will wrap up within minutes.
 Act with urgency at the event, knowing how little time you have to make an impact.

 - Publicize your action and success.
 Many of the walkouts will be covered by local media.
 Don’t be bashful in telling them about your work registering and pre-registering students.
 We want students across the state to know that their vote and voice matters.
 Once your plans are finalized, consider reaching out to newsrooms in advance of the walkout.

 Actions to Consider on the Day of the National School Walkout